 Four questions to ask a Keynote Speaker before you book them.

 Once you have made a shortlist of Keynote Speakers for your internal management event it is important to make sure you decide on the right one.
-Below are a set of questions to ask each potential Speaker before you book them.
+Below is a set of questions to ask each potential Speaker before you book them.
 Their answers will guide you towards which one is right for your event and organisation.

 The goal of this article is to provide you with a set of simple questions to ask potential Keynote Speakers to help you decide on which one is best of your event.